 In other words, the models used in autonomous driving should be precise, predictable, and fast enough.
 Thus, to achieve it, you have to do your best to get more of the data and skills you have.

-What does the world start to look like when more and more vehicles have all these sensors and are connected?
+What does the world start to look like when more and more AI autonomous vehicles have all these sensors and are connected?

-We can experience a wide range of features associated with the connected car.
+We can experience a wide range of features associated with the connected car and AI in autonomous vehicles.
 Many drivers already link their smartphones to their cars.
 Honestly, I think that in the nearest future there will be fewer cars on the road.
-First of all, the number of connected vehicles will grow.
+First of all, the number of connected, AI autonomous vehicles will grow.
 Connectivity will be the key to using car data to improve safety.
 Think about airplanes: we know where each airplane on this planet is right now in real-time.
 I think that at some point it will happen to the automotive sector as well.
 The cars will soon be able to exchange the data they have, leading to fewer car accidents and a safer world to live in.

-How is Intellias contributing to the autonomous driving?
+How is Intellias contributing to the development of AI in autonomous driving?

 First of all, we have internal research projects that we use as accelerators to speed up development for our clients.
 Additionally, we work as consultants and focus on real-world issues and ways to solve them.
 We cover everything from business needs alignment, actual data availability, data preparation model, model evaluation to implementing it in the real world.